 9. Stay hydrated!
 This will allow your mucous membranes to function more efficiently.
 After your flight, wash your hands right away and blow your nose.
 You can also use a saline spray to wash out your mucous membranes.

 10. As mentioned above, take a protective vitamin with immune boost – doses of vitamin C and other vitamins and minerals have shown definite improvement in immune response.

 11. Bring your own freshly laundered or purchased travel pillow and blanket.

-12. Wash your face and hands with soap for a minimum of 20 seconds after the flight.
+12. Wash your face and hands with soap for a minimum of twenty seconds after the flight.

-13. Blow your nose as soon as you get off the flight.
-You can also moisten or rinse your nose with a sterile saline spray in order to maintain a moist protective barrier.
+13. You can also moisten or rinse your nose with a sterile saline spray in order to maintain a moist protective barrier.

 Last medically reviewed: 11-06-2020